The Midnight Golf Program: A Proven Path to Success

 - Golf and sportsmanship

-Instruction is interactive and often includes small group discussion.
+Instruction is interactive and often includes small group discussions.
 We, of course, learn and practice the game of golf.
 A highlight for the seniors is the six-day Road Trip for Success College Tour.

 Read more about our program methodology.